EvictionLab/eviction-lab-website/content/updates/research/missing-eviction-filings.md

 <img id="fig2b" src="/images/assets/blog/missing-claims-fig2B.svg" />
 </div>

 Some cities and states have far more successfully reduced eviction filings than others.
 Jurisdictions in the cities in our sample have enacted a wide variety of protections for renters during the pandemic.
 Some of these measures were <a href="https://evictionlab.org/moratoria-and-filings/">extremely effective in reducing eviction filings</a>.
-For example, in Boston—subject to Massachusetts’s statewide moratorium on eviction notice between April 20th and October 17th—eviction filings since March 15th were at less than 10% of historical average.
+For example, in Boston—subject to <a href="https://evictionlab.org/covid-policy-scorecard/ma/">Massachusetts’s statewide eviction moratorium between April 20th and October 17th</a>—eviction filings since March 15th were at less than 10% of historical average.
 Houston, by contrast, was subject to a much shorter eviction moratorium that did allow for new filings.
 In that city, we observed nearly half the number of normal filings.

 The differences in states’ success in reducing eviction filings is even more striking.
 Minnesota has had a statewide eviction moratorium in place since March 16th; only 10% of normal cases have been filed.
 Neighboring Wisconsin ended their moratorium on May 26th and has seen almost 60% of normal filings since the start of the pandemic.